 Besides this, focus on digital improvements in existing technologies will push sales of electric control valves at the highest pace in the region.
 The report also projects the demand for oil & gas, pharmaceutical, and chemical industries to account for maximum sales of control valves through 2033.

 Overall sales of control valves in Europe are expected to total more than USD 3.08 Billion by the end of the forecast period.

-With investment towards infrastructural expansion, including wastewater treatment plants and other sectors, reaching all-time high, the demand for control valves is set to increase at 9.71% CAGR between 2021 and 2027.
-Thanks to recent technological advancements that work in tandem with control valves, application will continue surging across pharmaceutical, mining, chemicals and other sectors.
+With investment towards infrastructural expansion, including wastewater treatment plants and other sectors, reaching an all-time high, the demand for control valves is set to increase at 4.72% CAGR between 2024 and 2033.
+Thanks to recent technological advancements that work in tandem with control valves, applications will continue surging across pharmaceutical, mining, chemicals, and other sectors.